bscotch/spritely/README.md

 + `spritely crop --recursive -f enemy` will find all nested folders, treating each as a sprite, so that `enemy/leg/leg-stand.png` and `enemy/leg/leg-walk.png` will also be cropped. **Use with caution!**
 + `spritely crop -r -f enemy` is shorthand for the same thing
 + `spritely crop -f "C:\User\Me\Desktop\enemy"` provides an *absolute* path if you are not currently in the parent folder of the `enemy` folder.
-+ `spritely alphaline -f enemy` outlines the important parts of `enemy/enemy-idle.png` and `enemy/enemy-run.png` with nearly-transparent pixels to improve interpolation for subpixel camera positioning.
++ `spritely bleed -f enemy` outlines the important parts of `enemy/enemy-idle.png` and `enemy/enemy-run.png` with nearly-transparent pixels to improve interpolation for subpixel camera positioning.
-+ `spritely fix -f enemy` crops and alphalines the `enemy` sprite.
++ `spritely fix -f enemy` crops and bleed the `enemy` sprite.
 + `spritely fix -f enemy --move somewhere/else` moves the sprite to `somewhere/else` after it has been processed.
 Also works recursively, with path provided to `--move` being used as the root directory.
 Note that old subimages in the target directory **are deleted** prior